Stacktical/stacktical.github.io/_posts/2022-03-01-stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 | **Supply** | 404                                                          |
 | **Easter Egg**        | 404 is the HTTP error code for **Not Found**: "The server can not find the requested page." |

+> The Moongate Abyss harvests dark energy crystals from the deep, which supply the Moongate Portal Generator.
+This generator powers the various Moongates that allow transportation between biomes.

 ### Collection

 All **2563 DSLA Biome NFTs** are part of the [DSLA Metaverse collection on OpenSea](https://opensea.io/collection/dsla-metaverse).

 As mentioned above, a DSLA Biome NFT entitles you to boosted staking rewards for a DSLA Biome, and its subset of DSLA Protocol use cases.

 ---